 We currently maintain Download@NUS We have a team working with the NUS Computer Centre to host linux mirrors.

 We believe that hacking is necessary for good innovation.
 (In fact, the best computer-related startups and technologies have all come from hackers).
 As an extension to that, we think tinkering is win-win-win: you learn new things, you get to show off, and you become more attractive to employers.

 (Though, honestly, most of the time we hack because we think it’s fun).

 Our long term goal is to build a healthy community of passionate hackers in NUS.
 We think that this benefits everyone: professors benefit because they are able to source for good programmers; startups and tech companies benefit because they are able to recruit from a central pool; students benefit because they get to meet and learn from like-minded peers (and get opportunities, i.e.: from professors and tech companies).
-We think we are 2, 3 years away from this goal.

 We keep a list of former NUS Hackers coreteam members over at our alumni page →

 Want to help us spread the hacker culture?
 You can find out more here.